PSYCHIATRIC DRUGS:

 It is often asserted that taking a psychiatric drug is like

 taking insulin for diabetes.
-Although psychiatric drugs are
+Although psychiatric drugs

 taken continuously, as is insulin - it's an absurd analogy.